Core Research Team

 UNIVERSITY OF TORONTO

-Phil is an Associate Professor of Political Science.
+Phil is a Professor of Political Science.
 His research focuses on how immigration and citizenship policies reflect and reconfigure boundaries of national belonging in liberal-democratic states.

 UNIVERSITY OF TORONTO